 The majority of the plans provide benefits for the life of the covered members, so increases in life expectancy will result in an increase in the plans' benefit obligations.

-Assumption regarding future mortality rates has been set considering published statistics and where possible, ArcelorMittal's own population's experience.
-The current longevities at retirement underlying the values of the defined benefit obligation were approximately 22 years.
+Assumptions regarding future mortality rates have been set considering published statistics and where possible, ArcelorMittal's own population's experience.
+In 2016, the current longevities at retirement underlying the values of the defined benefit obligation were approximately 22 years.

-In 2014, the Society of Actuaries published new mortality base tables and new mortality improvement scales in the U.S. Use of these new mortality assumptions resulted in increasing the pension and OPEB defined benefit obligations by 85 and 271, respectively.
+In 2014, the Society of Actuaries published new mortality base tables and new mortality improvement scales in the United States.
+Use of these new mortality assumptions resulted in increasing the pension and OPEB defined benefit obligations by 85 and 271, respectively.
 In 2015, the Society of Actuaries updated the mortality projection scale, which resulted in decreasing the pension and OPEB defined benefit obligations by 36 and 57, respectively.